IrisDynamics/orcaSDK/README.md

  - If using Visual Studio, open the app, and on the project selection window, select the option "Open a local folder".
  - Select the folder that contains your CMakeLists.txt file.
 Visual Studio should recognize the project as a CMake project upon opening and configure itself appropriately.
  - To interact with your project, right click on any item in the Solution Explorer, and select "Switch to CMake Targets View".
  - To build your application.
 Expand the dropdown menu for your project and right click on your application.
-Either select "Set as Startup Item" then click the play button in the top, or select "Debug".
-Either will result in running your app.
+Either select "Set as Startup Item" then click the play button in the top.

 ### Command Line